-We are testing Chainer automatically with Jenkins, where all the above recommended environments are tested.
-We cannot guarantee that Chainer works on other environments including Windows and macOS (especially with CUDA support), even if Chainer looks running correctly.
+We are automatically testing Chainer on all the recommended environments above.
+We cannot guarantee that Chainer works on other environments including Windows and macOS (especially with CUDA support), even if Chainer may seem to be running correctly.

 The following packages are optional dependencies.
 Chainer can be installed without them, in which case the corresponding features are not available.